alvinix/CP23/README.md

-# CP23
+# CP23 using Python and its vast array of libraries the project is about

-Using machine learning algorithm to predict the Win-loss percentage and ERA for the team from Korean Baseball Organization(KBO)
+Using a machine learning algorithm to predict the Win-loss percentage and ERA for the team from the Korean Baseball Organization(KBO)